-PALS, an initiative of the Department of Aboriginal Affairs, encourages young Western Australian school students to develop projects that promote reconciliation in their local community.
+PALS is an initiative of the Department of Aboriginal Affairs which encourages Western Australian schools to develop projects that promote reconciliation in their local community.
 PALS commenced in 2004 and is based on the core attributes of:

 Partnership between Aboriginal and non-Aboriginal people;